esspadoo/microservices-web-app/README.md

 - Use different services;
 - (suggested) Use Docker for container deployment;
 - The services must be implemented (mainly) in Java;
-- **Document adpoted patterns: if I need an adapter I develop it and then I have to document it. **Very important part of the project: patterns and architecture.**
+- **Document adpoted patterns**: if I need an adapter I develop it and then I have to document it. **Very important part of the project: patterns and architecture.**

 ### About the evaluation criteria
 - Documentation